 What to Consider When Buying Golf Cart Tires

 The first thing to consider when you’re buying tires for your golf cart is size.
 It goes without saying that the size of your tires needs to match that of your wheels.
-You’d think this is no brainer but, people make the mistake more often than you might think.
+You’d think this is no brainer but, people make the mistake more often than you might think when they buy a golf cart tire.

 New vs. Used